Advanced topics

 Not (unary) |

-will apply to any objects that are part of the "HV" netclass and
+will apply to any objects that are part of the "VDD" net and

-will apply to any objects that are in different netclasses.
+will apply to any objects that have different net names.
 Parentheses

 can be used to clarify the order of operations in complex expressions but they are not required.